compsci682-spring2025/compsci682-spring2025.github.io/notes/important_message.md

 With that out of the way, let’s get back to deep neural networks and having fun!

--- Prof. Maji based on a note by Prof. Learned-Miller
+-- Prof. Gan based on a note by Prof. Learned-Miller and Prof. Maji